gedonizr6/noop/crimes.md

       - by guests(girls)
 - breaking and entering the home
 - stealing items in the home
-- attempt to make one clinicaly insane
+- attempt to make the victim clinicaly insane
+- placing implants to person without his knowledge